magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 When you’re sitting you can close your eyes from time to time and if the mind is clear, without drowsiness, you can then continue to sit with your eyes closed.
 If it’s dull and sleepy, open your eyes and focus on the one point.
-It’s similar to meditation.
+It’s similar to *kasiṇa* meditation.
 Doing this, you can make the mind awake and tranquil.
 The sleepy mind isn’t tranquil; it’s obscured by hindrance and it’s in darkness.

 We should talk about sleep also.
 You can’t simply go without sleep.
 That’s the nature of the body.
 If you’re meditating and you get